Plumbing Systems and Electrical Safety: Understanding the Critical Importance of Proper Grounding

 Why is it important to have plumbing grounding?

-A properly grounded system protects you from electrical dangers, decreases energy consumption, and ensures that electrical systems function efficiently.
+A properly grounded system protects you from electrical hazards, reduces the energy consumed, and also ensures that electrical systems function effectively.

-What are the rules for plumbing systems that require grounding?
+What are the rules for grounding in plumbing systems?

 What are the benefits of plumbing systems that are properly grounded?